jamalbryan22/discordbot/README.md

 # discordbot
-C# discord bot using Dsharpplus nugget package
+C# discord bot using Dsharpplus nuget package

 See link below for create tutorial